vivaria/edisonrul.ing/README.md

 *   The (1) Continuous Effect re-calculates as the total of Warrior-Type monsters in the Graveyards changes.
     *   This process does not start a chain, even in instances where the ATK gain changes.
-    *   VS. "Blackwing - Gale the Whirlwind's" effect is used to halve the ATK of "Collossal Fighter" while he was +400, the (1) Continuous Effect ceases to change the ATK and its value becomes locked at the new value (2800 + 400 = 3200; once halved by Gale = 1600 ATK) so long as "Colossal Fighter" remains face-up.
+    *   VS. "Blackwing - Gale the Whirlwind"'s effect is used to halve the ATK of "Collossal Fighter" while he was +400, the (1) Continuous Effect ceases to change the ATK and its value becomes locked at the new value (2800 + 400 = 3200; once halved by Gale = 1600 ATK) so long as "Colossal Fighter" remains face-up.
 *   The (2) optional Trigger Effect activates in Substep 7 - End of the Damage Step when "Colossal Fighter" is destroyed by battle and finally sent to the Graveyard.
     *   This is actually an optional effect, the change being clarified in the DL09 print \[[REF](https://www.pojo.biz/board/showthread.php?p=13618243#post13618243)\].
     *   This effect targets a Warrior-Type monster in the Graveyard and will be negated by "Necrovalley".